annalisa144/reverdecer/_posts/2019-01-03-heat-from-salt.md

 # Sidewalk ice melt salt

 In places where it snows [Calcium Chloride (CaCl<sub>2</sub>)](https://www.homedepot.com/p/BLANK-INDUSTRIES-LLC-BLANK-INDUSTRIES-LLC-7892/202590325) is sold in all the big box stores for melting ice off of sidewalks and driveways.
 It costs about $20 for a [50 pound bag](https://www.lowes.com/pd/50-lbs-Fast-Acting-Calcium-Chloride-Ice-Melt/3540820).
 It's [relatively safe](https://en.wikipedia.org/wiki/Calcium_chloride#Hazards).
 Most importantly Calcium Chloride disolved into water creates an exothermic reaction (hot water).
 The salt can be recovered by heating and evaporating the water.
-It can be "recharged" an almost unlimited number of times.  ** extracted from sea water **
+It can be "recharged" an almost unlimited number of times.

 [![](/images/cacl2-pour_.jpg)](/images/cacl2-pour.jpg)
 # Release the heat